fibrous-tendencies/GH_WebSockets/README.md

 GH_WebSockets is designed to be as neutral as possible and not make any assumptions about the server configuration.

 The server used can be written in any language that supports the WebSocket protocol.
-Example files for an echo server can be found [here](Examples).
+Example files for an echo server can be found [in Examples](Examples).

 There are three components in GH_WebSockets and after installation these are available under the **Params** tab in grasshopper: **`Start`**, **`Send`**, and **`Receive`**.